Logistics

 Risk management

-Identify, evaluate and minimize risks in insourcing and outsourcing
+Identify, evaluate and minimize risks in logistics insourcing and logistics outsourcing

-Before possible implementation initiatives, it is essential to carry out thorough risk management when insourcing and outsourcing logistics processes.
-Anyone rushing into implementation runs the risk of burdening the existing logistics system with unknown consequences.
+Prior to any implementation initiatives, it is essential to carry out thorough risk management when insourcing and outsourcing logistics processes.
+Those who rush into implementation run the risk of burdening the existing logistics system with possible effects of unknown extent.
 With insourcing, the risk lies in high investments and limited flexibility, but it offers full control over the processes.
-Outsourcing minimizes investment costs and increases flexibility, but involves risks such as dependence on service providers, loss of quality, interface or data protection problems.
+Logistics outsourcing minimizes investment costs and increases flexibility, but involves risks such as dependence on service providers, loss of quality, interface or data protection problems.

 Our service packages:

-- Conducting a scenario analysis and creating emergency plans
+- Carry out scenario analyses and develop emergency plans

 Your benefit: